OfficeDev/office-js-docs-pr/docs/powerpoint/insert-slides-into-presentation.md

     $("#file").change(storeFileAsBase64);
     ```

 3. Add the following code.
-Note the following about this code,:
+Note the following about this code.

     - The `reader.readAsDataURL` method converts the file to base64 and stores it in the `reader.result` property.
 When the method completes, it triggers the `onload` event handler.
     - The `onload` event handler trims metadata off of the encoded file and stores the encoded string in a global variable.